 Which Rides have Single Rider

-Let’s take a look at which rides in which park use the Single Rider Lines and if you should make use of them or not?
+Let’s take a look at which rides in which parks use the Single Rider Lines and if you should make use of them or not.
 Always check this against the Official List at the Disney site in case they have snuck some changes in without us noticing!

 Disneyland California Singer Rider Lines

 Should we use the single rider line? – In most instances, this is not a good choice.
 Splash Mountain is a slow well-themed boat ride for most of the ride.
 It is great to enjoy ourselves together.
 However, It splits opinions and some people just don’t want to get wet.
 So if your party is splitting up anyway, it makes perfect sense.

 The Ride Vehicle is a six-person “log” with individual seats.
 Odd number groups trigger a single rider.
 However, you are often placed up front for the best view, and best ride experience, but most drenched!